 In shopping center leases and services agreements (in this last case, to the extent certain requisites are met), rents are subject to VAT at the standard rate of 23%.
 Hotel and accommodation services (such as Short-Term Rental) are also subject to VAT at a reduced rate of 6%.

 Standard lease agreements are subject to Stamp Duty (known in Portugal as “Imposto do Selo”) at a rate of 10%.
 Stamp Duty applies upon registration of the lease agreement with the Tax Authorities and is levied on the amount of one monthly rent.

 Tax Benefits for Residential Leases

 Affordable Leasing Program ("Programa de Arrendamento Acessível")

 Leasing income deriving from lease agreements subject to the Affordable Leasing Program or to the Student Housing regime is exempt from Corporate and Personal Income Tax.
-Please note, however, that the application of such exemption depends on the compliance with specific requirements foreseen in the respective legal frameworks for aaffordable leasing and student housing.
+The application of the income tax exemption depends on the compliance with specific requirements foreseen in the respective legal frameworks for aaffordable leasing and student housing.

 Conversion of Short-Term Leases into standard leases

 Under Personal Income Tax rules, the termination of Short-Time Rental activities and the re-allocation of the real estate to passive holding may imply the immediate taxation of real estate latent capital gains (regardless of any disposal of property).
 The Personal Income Tax code was amended in 2020, allowing that latent gains remain untaxed if upon termination of the Short-Time Rental activities the real estate property is used for standard leasing activities (arrendamento).

 Leasing income deriving from “long-term” lease agreements may benefit from Personal Income Tax rate reductions, as follows: